-This innovative course provides a supportive and challenging setting for graduate students to develop the creative and critical thinking skills required for professional practice.The use of a small group discussion format in a multicultural and multidisciplinary environment.
+GSR 984 provides a supportive and challenging setting for graduate students to develop the creative and critical thinking skills required for professional practice.The class meets weekly and uses a small group discussion format in a multicultural and multidisciplinary environment.
 GSR984 focuses on foundational frameworks of thinking (often invisible to us) that are used for almost everything we do in our personal and professional lives.
 The key theme, creative and critical thinking involves a process of thinking about thinking in which identifying our assumptions and reflecting to enhance learning and thinking, are built into every session.
 Each session will contain reflection activities (for both facilitators and students) to help ensure that the course content and activities remain grounded in the realities of work and life.

 - Identify a number of professional skills you need to focus on as you develop your professional and personal goals.